apache/servicecomb-service-center/README.md

 ## Building

-You don¡¯t need to build from source to use Service Center (binaries on the [GitHub releases page][github-release]), but if you want to try out the latest and greatest, Service Center can be easily built.
+You donÂ¡Â¯t need to build from source to use Service Center (binaries on the [GitHub releases page][github-release]), but if you want to try out the latest and greatest, Service Center can be easily built.
 You can refer to this compilation script([.travis.yml][travis.yml]).

 [github-release]: https://github.com/servicecomb/service-center/releases/
 [travis.yml]: https://github.com/ServiceComb/service-center/blob/master/.travis.yml